dart-lang/shelf/README.md

 ## Adapters

-An adapter is any code that creates [shelf.Request][] objects, passes them to a handler, and deals with the resulting [shelf.Response][].
+An adapter is any code that creates [Request][] objects, passes them to a handler, and deals with the resulting [Response][].
 For the most part, adapters forward requests from and responses to an underlying HTTP server;
 [shelf_io.serve][] is this sort of adapter.
 An adapter might also synthesize HTTP requests within the browser using `window.location` and `window.history`, or it might pipe requests directly from an HTTP client to a Shelf handler.